“The wound is the place where the Light enters you.” – Rumi

 I am hoping to be more present on the Heart of Awakening in 2013.
 As I step into this next phase of my journey, I hope to share more of what I have learned and to really honor the path of the Wounded Healer.
 My message for this year is to LOVE OURSELVES, all parts of ourselves and especially those that we don’t want to see or explore.
 Accept the journey of life as it unfolds with curiosity, wonder and awe.
 Know that even when there is the experience of pain and suffering, we are not alone – we were never alone and we are always supported.
 There is wisdom that comes from being exactly where we are and opening to all of the nooks and crannies of that experience – the joy and the pain, the happiness and the sorrow, and the light and the dark.

-Stay tuned for Reflections Of A Wounded Healer: From Visionary To Victim, a presentation with Beth Terrence and host, Andrea Hylen, on Heal My Voice Radio on January 23rd at 2 PM EST and the release of the book, Inspired Voices: True Stories by Visionary Women, in February 2013.
+Listen to my interview from January 23rd, 2013 on Reflections Of A Wounded Healer: From Visionary To Victim, a with host, Andrea Hylen, on Heal My Voice Radio or read my story, “Lost & Found: The Birth Of A Shaman” in Inspired Voices: True Stories by Visionary Women, available on Amazon.